Defenses to PC 288(a) – California Lewd Acts with a Minor

 If you are under investigation for committing lewd acts with a minor under PC 288(a), then contact the Law Offices of John D. Rogers today.
 We offer free confidential consultations about your rights and options.

 Attorney John D. Rogers is a board-certified criminal law specialist by the California state bar.
 His certification assures competency and experience within an area of law and professionalism and ethics in practice.
-Only a small amount of practicing criminal defense lawyers in California hold this distinction.
+Only a few practicing criminal defense lawyers in California hold this distinction.
 Give us a call at (949) 625-4487 to speak with an experienced Newport Beach criminal defense attorney.

 Related Sex Crime Charges